ServiceNow/azimuth/docs/docs/reference/configuration/model_contract.md

     2. List of pipelines.
 Can also be set to `null` to launch Azimuth with a dataset only.
     3. Enable uncertainty quantification.
     4. Layer name where to calculate the gradients, normally the word embeddings layer.
        Only available for Pytorch models.
-Defaults to "auto"; in that case the layer will be found using `model.base_model.get_input_embeddings()`.
+Defaults to "auto", in which case the embedding layer will be detected automatically using `model.base_model.get_input_embeddings()`.
     5. HuggingFace Metrics.

 === "Config Example"